alexfernandez/nodecached/README.md

 # nodecached

-Memcached server written in node.js
+Memcached server and client written in node.js

 ## Installation